Efficient quantum and simulated annealing of Potts models using a half-hot constraint: Abstract

 \section{Abstract}

-The Potts model is a generalized Ising model with $Q>2$ components.
+The Potts model is a generalization of the Ising model with $Q>2$ components.
 In the fully connected ferromagnetic Potts model, a first-order phase transition is induced by varying thermal fluctuations.
-Therefore, the computational time required for obtaining the ground states by simulated annealing increases exponentially with the system size.
-This study analytically verifies that the transverse magnetic-field quantum annealing also induces a first-order phase transition.
-This result implies that the quantum annealing does not show an exponential acceleration for the ferromagnetic Potts model.
-In order to avoid the first-order phase transition, we propose an iterative optimization method using a half-hot constraint that is applicable to both quantum and simulated annealing.
-In the limit of $Q \to \infty$, a saddle point equation under the half-hot constraint is observed to be identical to that of the fully connected ferromagnetic Ising model, confirming a second-order phase transition.
-We further denote a same relation between the fully connected Potts glass model and the Sherrington-Kirkpatrick model under assumptions of the static approximation and the replica symmetric solution.
-The proposed method is expected to be utilized to efficiently obtain low-energy states of Potts models using Ising-type computers such as the D-Wave quantum annealer and the Fujitsu Digital Annealer.
+Therefore, the computational time required to obtain the ground states by simulated annealing exponentially increases with the system size.
+This study analytically confirms that the transverse magnetic-field quantum annealing induces a first-order phase transition.
+This result implies that quantum annealing does not exponentially accelerate the ground-state search of the ferromagnetic Potts model.
+To avoid the first-order phase transition, we propose an iterative optimization method using a half-hot constraint that is applicable to both quantum and simulated annealing.
+In the limit of $Q \to \infty$, a saddle point equation under the half-hot constraint is identical to the equation describing the behavior of the fully connected ferromagnetic Ising model, thus confirming a second-order phase transition.
+Furthermore, we verify the same relation between the fully connected Potts glass model and the Sherrington--Kirkpatrick model under assumptions of static approximation and replica symmetric solution.
+The proposed method is expected to obtain low-energy states of the Potts models with high efficiency using Ising-type computers such as the D-Wave quantum annealer and the Fujitsu Digital Annealer.